Matt Wallner Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.06 team ERA that ranks 13th across all league pitching staffs.
+- The Rangers' 4.12 team ERA ranks 14th across all MLB pitching staffs.

-- Rangers pitchers combine to surrender 143 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Rangers pitchers combine to rank 12th in baseball in home runs allowed (146 total, 1.1 per game).

-- The right-hander's last time out was on Saturday against the Milwaukee Brewers, when he threw five innings, surrendering three earned runs while allowing seven hits.
+- In his most recent appearance on Sunday against the Milwaukee Brewers, the righty went 3 2/3 innings, allowing three earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.